flexatone/fetter/doc/articles/lreepr/lreepr.md

 $ fetter -e python3 site-install --bound requirements.lock
 ```

 Implemented in efficient multi-threaded Rust, performance overhead is insignificant.
-While project-specific Python "front-end" commands like `uv run` or `poetry run` offer related functionality, `fetter` is run on every evocation of `python` itself, and can be used with any type of project.
+While project-specific Python "front-end" commands like `uv run` or `poetry run` offer related functionality, `fetter` is run on every execution of `python` itself, and can be used with any type of project.

 ## Validating Environments

-To validate an environment, you must specify the environment with a Python executable and a manifest of dependencies.
+To validate an environment, two things are required: (1) the Python executable for that environment and (2) a manifest of dependencies.

-Environments are specified with a relative or absolute path to a Python executable, given with the `--exe` or `-e` parameter.
+Environments are specified with a path to a Python executable, given with the `--exe` or `-e` parameter.
 If a virtual environment is active, specifying `-e python3` is sufficient.

 Dependencies are specified with a path given to the `--bound` parameter.
 Most Python projects define direct (explicitly imported) dependencies in a `requirements.txt` or `pyproject.toml` file.
 As direct dependencies generally require many of their own "transitive" dependencies, a direct dependency listing is insufficient to fully define an environment.
 For this reason, tools such as `pip-compile`, `pipenv`, `poetry` and `uv` offer solutions for maintaining "lock" files: complete definitions of both direct and transitive dependencies.